 Corporate tax rates have come down from very high levels, following extensive tax reforms throughout the OECD countries in the 1980s.
 Cross-country variations in the statutory corporate tax rates, however, remain large, exceeding 50 percent in Germany while no higher than 24 percent in Ireland and 18 percent in Hungary (2003).
-Still, there was no correlation (r = -0.07) between the statutory rate and corporate tax payments as a share of GDP, and Germany combined the highest tax rate and the lowest aggregate tax payments (OECD 2004b).
-In figure 2 the relationship between the statutory corporate tax rate and government revenue from corporate taxation in 28 OECD countries in 1980-2006 is displayed.
+Still, there was no correlation (r = -0.07) between the statutory rate and corporate tax payments as a share of GDP, and Germany combined the highest tax rate and the lowest aggregate tax payments (OECD, 2004b).
+In Figure 5.1 the relationship between the statutory corporate tax rate and government revenue from corporate taxation in 28 OECD countries in 1980-2006 is displayed.
 In fact, a 1 percentage point higher statutory rate is associated with 0.027 percent lower revenue from corporate taxes as a share of GDP (significant at the 1% level).
 The discrepancy between statutory and effective corporate income tax rates results from mechanisms such as tax-reducing depreciation rules, inventory valuation rules, and other more ad hoc tax reductions that may be country or industry specific.
-40 Seen from the perspective of the individual firm, opportunities for lowering the effective tax rate induce behavioral responses by firms, and to the extent that these opportunities differ depending on firm and industry characteristics, effects on HGFs can be expected.
+13 Seen from the perspective of the individual